cecilia-balocchi/geospatial-adverse-pregnancy/scripts/readme.md

 ## Creating tables and figures

 The script `create_figures.R` creates the illustration for the bayes-p and the plot of the log-odds (Figures .. and .. in the manuscript).
 The script `create_maps.R` creates the maps of the proportions of pregnancies events and of the predicted probabilities.
 (TODO complete create_maps.R with the map of proportions).
+The script `functions_scale.R` was downloaded from http://egallic.fr/en/scale-bar-and-north-arrow-on-a-ggplot2-map/ and used to add a bar with a scale for the map.

 The script `create_tables.R` creates the table reported in the manuscript.
 (TODO decide whether to keep or not the neighborhood comparison table)